AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/troubleshooting.md

 ---
-title: Troubleshoot AEM as a Cloud Service
+title: Troubleshooting AEM as a Cloud Service
 description: Learn how to troubleshoot and debug the AEM SDK, AEM as a Cloud Service and, the build and deploy process.
 version: Cloud Service
 topic: Migration, Upgrade